shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/modulation.md

   autd.send(autd3::ModDelayConfig());
 ```

-Since this is a delay of sampling index, the actual delay time depends on the sampling frequency.
+Since this is a delay of the sampling index, the actual delay time depends on the sampling frequency.
 If `mod_delay` is $1$ and the sampling frequency is $\SI{40}{kHz}$, the delay is $\SI{25}{\text{μ}s}$, and if $\SI{4}{kHz}$, the delay is $\SI{250}{\text{μ}s}$.

 Also, the value of `mod_delay` must be less than the modulation length, i.e., `buffer` size.